 As her field practicum experience, Kristina is currently developing a hazardous weather response plan for Millersville University to aid in their StormReady initiative.

-Kristina is currently an Emergency Preparedness Intern at Exelon Generation.
+Kristina also served as an Emergency Preparedness Intern at Exelon Generation.

 Kasey has just completed her first year in the MSEM program at Millersville.
 She graduated from Millersville University in May 2012 with a Bachelor of Science in Occupational Safety and Environmental Health and a minor in Environmental Hazards and Emergency Management.
 Prior to the MSEM program, she worked at the Center for Disaster Research & Education as an undergraduate research assistant, completed two emergency management internships, and one environmental health and safety internship.
 During her time at the CDRE, Kasey worked with other students to help make Millersville University StormReady certified by the National Weather Service.
 In addition, she assisted with the South Central PA Business Continuity Conference in Harrisburg, PA and completed Community Emergency Response Team training.